 The Toronto Mendelssohn Choir’s Choral Composition Competition is in its sixth year.
 Each year, the Choir receives entries from emerging composers from across Canada.
 For 2020, the competition was for an a capella work for the Christmas season.
 The winner is Alastair Boyd from Toronto, Ontario for his piece A Hymn on the Nativity.

 Boyd’s winning work, A Hymn on the Nativity, is an SATB setting of words by English poet and playwright Ben Jonson.
-TMC associate conductor Simon Rivard, who led the three-member competition jury, shares what impressed them: “Mr Boyd’s submission exhibits many features that seduced the jury: interesting choice of lyrics; richness of the harmony; and a good balance between variety and unity between verses.
+TMC associate conductor Simon Rivard, who led the three-member competition jury, shares what impressed them: “Mr. Boyd’s submission exhibits many features that seduced the jury: interesting choice of lyrics; the richness of the harmony; and a good balance between variety and unity between verses.
 We are looking forward to performing this piece in the coming month.”

 As the winner of the competition, Alastair Boyd receives the $1000 Debbie Fleming Prize in Choral Composition and his work will be performed by the TMC as part of its Festival of Carols online program on December 16, 2020.